OISF/suricata/doc/userguide/devguide/codebase/code-style.rst

 File names
 **********

-File names are all lowercase and have a .c. .h  or .rs (Rust) extension.
+File names are all lowercase and have a .c .h or .rs (Rust) extension.

 Most files have a _subsystem_ prefix, e.g. ``detect-dsize.c, util-ip.c``